 However, if you are looking for a modern outdoor dining area, we would recommend black garden paving.
-This works really well when matched with glass topped garden furniture and minimalistic styled landscape in the garden.
+This works really well when matched with glass-topped garden furniture and a minimalistic styled landscape in the garden.
 Black pavers offer a unique style and if you want to go lighter, you can leave them unsealed to naturally lighten in the sunlight.

 Perhaps you would prefer a unique and attractive style but are put off by traditional concrete paving?
 Concrete can offer nice colours, but they will always fade to grey as the dye wears down.
 If this sounds like you, we would recommend our limestone charcoal paving slabs.
-These charcoal paving slabs offer a steely grey shade that offers a slip resistant textured feel underfoot, even in wet weather.
-Our dark grey slabs are a more traditional paving slab that blend into your outdoor space, while looking spectacular.
-The flat and smooth surface of the dark grey slabs offer the perfect paved flooring solution for outdoor sitting and dining areas.
+These charcoal paving slabs offer a steely grey shade that offers a slip-resistant textured feel underfoot, even in wet weather.
+Our dark grey slabs are a more traditional paving slab that blends into your outdoor space, while looking spectacular.
+The flat and smooth surface of the dark grey slabs offers the perfect paved flooring solution for outdoor sitting and dining areas.

 Our Indian limestone blue paving slabs are a very popular choice for many homeowners.
 They offer unique and elegant shades of blue-grey to add a lovely and contemporary style to any outdoor space.
 The subtle rippled surface of the blue paving slabs provides you with a durable surface for you to enjoy your garden throughout the year.

 Does Limestone Paving Need Sealant?